Black Lives Matter: United Kingdom

 In 2016, tabloid newspapers ran several stories seeking to expose and discredit BLM activists, leading the movement to adopt anonymity.
 On June 25, 2017, BLM supporters protested in Stratford, London over the death of Edson Da Costa, who died in police custody.
 There were no arrests made at the protest.
 According to Patrick Vernon, BLM's start in the UK in 2016 was not met with respect.
 From 2018 onwards, after events like the Grenfell Tower fire and the Windrush scandal, the movement was viewed more favorably by black Britons, in particular senior black Britions.
 In December 2019, Black Lives Matter UK worked with the coalition Wretched of the Earth to represent the voices of global indigenous peoples and people of color in the climate justice movement.

-In 2020, protests were held in support of the Black Lives Matter protests in the US.
+In 2020, protests were held in support of the Black Lives Matter movement in the US.
 Following the murder of George Floyd, London protests took place in Trafalgar Square on May 31, Hyde Park on June 3, Parliament Square on June 6, and outside the US Embassy on June 7.
 Similar protests took place in Manchester, Bristol, and Cardiff.
 The UK protests not only showed solidarity with U.S. protesters, but also commemorated black people who have died in the UK, with protesters chanting, carrying signs, and sharing social media posts with names of victims including Julian Cole, Belly Mujinga, Nuno Cardoso, and Sarah Reed.

 On June 7, protests continued in many towns and cities.
 During a Black Lives Matter protest in Bristol, the city center statue of Edward Colston, a late 17th early 18th-century philanthropist, politician and slave trader, was pulled down by protesters, rolled along the road and pushed into Bristol Harbour.
-The act was later condemned by Home Secretary Priti Patel who said "This hooliganism is utterly indefensible."
+The act was later condemned by Home Secretary Priti Patel who said: "This hooliganism is utterly indefensible."
 In London, after it was defaced a few days earlier, protesters defaced the statue of Winston Churchill, Parliament Square, Westminster with graffiti for a second time.
-Black spray paint was sprayed over his name and the words "was a racist" were sprayed underneath.
+Black spray paint was sprayed over his name, and the words "was a racist" were sprayed underneath.
 A protester also attempted to burn the Union Jack flag flying at the Cenotaph, a memorial to Britain's war dead.
 Later in the evening violence broke out between protesters and police.
 A total of 49 police officers were injured after demonstrators threw bottles and fireworks at them.
 Over the weekend, a total of 135 arrests were made by police.
 British Prime Minister Boris Johnson commented on the events, saying "those who attack public property or the police – who injure the police officers who are trying to keep us all safe – those people will face the full force of the law; not just because of the hurt and damage they are causing, but because of the damage they are doing to the cause they claim to represent."